Mellow Yellow: Content

+Recording

+Donovan had originally written the song as a throwaway sing-a-long for private parties, and was surprised when producer Mickie Most chose it to be the follow up single to "Sunshine Superman".
+The song was arranged by session musician John Paul Jones and became one of his first to achieve international success.
+At first Donovan was disappointed in the horn sound, until Jones came up with the idea to use "hats" (horn mutes) to achieve the required "mellow" mood.
+In addition, Donovan tuned his acoustic guitar to a D-major drone to mimic slide blues players.

-Paul McCartney can be heard as one of the background revellers on this track, but the "quite rightly" whispering lines in the chorus is not McCartney, but rather Donovan himself.
-Donovan had a small part in coming up with the lyrics for "Yellow Submarine", and McCartney played bass guitar (uncredited) on portions of Donovan's Mellow Yellow album.
+Paul McCartney can be heard as one of the background revelers on this track but contrary to rumour, the "quite rightly" whispering line in the chorus is not McCartney, but rather Donovan himself.
+Donovan had a small part in coming up with the lyrics for "Yellow Submarine", so McCartney returned the favor by helping out on the title track and playing uncredited bass guitar on portions of the Mellow Yellow album.

 In 2005, the track was remastered by EMI Records for the Mellow Yellow album re-issue.

 Reception

 Cash Box called "Mellow Yellow" an "easy-going, sophisticated blues number which should be a giant."

-Covers and adaptations
+Covers, later recordings and adaptations

 "Mellow Yellow" was covered in 1967 by soul singer Big Maybelle on her album Got a Brand New Bag.
 It was also covered in 1968 by British R&B singer/keyboardist Georgie Fame on his album The Third Face of Fame.

+In the mid-1980s, the Dairy Farmers of Canada produced a number of television ads for butter that used "Mellow Yellow".

 In 1999, "Mellow Yellow" was sung by a group of young adults, among whom were then-unknowns Alex Greenwald, Rashida Jones and Jason Thompson, in Gap's "Everybody in Cords" commercial directed by Pedro Romhanyi.
 The music mix was done by the Dust Brothers.
 In 2015 the song was covered by Spanish singer Abraham Mateo for promotion of the film Minions.
 The original by Donovan was used in the film's ending titles.
 In Brazil Michel Teló covered the song, adapted to Portuguese, also for the movie.

+Israeli singer Arik Einstein covered the song in 1967 as "Ani margish k'mo melech" ("I feel like a king").